Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Related Work

 \section{Related Work}

-\textbf{Deep learning models and domain-specific applications:} Pouyanfar et al. \cite{pouyanfar2018survey} described different deep learning models along with their classification and discussed different frameworks for processing DNNs with various datasets.
-Alom et al. \cite{alom2018history} provided a historical perspective on evaluations of CNNs over the past decade.
-Gu et al. \cite{gu2018recent} discussed recent advances in CNNs and described their applications in computer vision and language processing.
-Recent surveys have discussed applications of ML and DNNs in image classification \cite{rawat2017deep}, mobile multimedia \cite{ota2017deep}, medical image analysis \cite{litjens2017survey}, biomedical applications \cite{wei2020review}, wireless and networking \cite{zhang2019deep, boutaba2018comprehensive}, and embedded systems \cite{rezk2020recurrent}.
-Elsken et al. \cite{elsken2019neural} surveyed recent techniques for neural architecture search.
+\textbf{Deep learning models and their applications:} Surveys \cite{pouyanfar2018survey, alom2019state} described different deep learning models along with different frameworks and datasets.
+Gu et al. \cite{gu2018recent} discussed applications of CNNs in computer vision and language processing.
+Recent surveys have also discussed applications of deep learning in medical image analysis \cite{litjens2017survey}, biomedical applications \cite{wei2020review}, wireless and networking \cite{zhang2019deep}, and embedded systems \cite{rezk2020recurrent}.
+Elsken et al. \cite{elsken2019neural} surveyed techniques for neural architecture search.